vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/README.md

 ## Definition

-The robot definition is the most critical parameter setting (Prompt) for the robot.
+Robot definition is the most critical parameter setting (Prompt) for the robot.
 It allows you to define the robot's role, function, and even conversation style.
 MyShell supports the simplest way to define roles and automatically generates a complete and comprehensive Prompt for the robot.

-### Automated Prompt (highly recommended)
+### Automated Prompt (strongly recommended)

 Automated Prompt is an innovative Prompt generator launched by MyShell.
 You can have a knowledgeable, characterful, and conversational robot by simply defining the bot's identity.
 There are currently two main ways to define: